-11) Each team is allowed three two-minute time-outs per game.
+11) Each player or team is allowed two one-minute time-outs per game.
 Time-outs must be requested before the referee calls the score for play to begin.
 Once the score is called, play must begin and players must wait until the next stoppage in play to call time out.
 Injury time-outs are 15 minutes.
 If a player is unable to continue they will forfeit the game.
 Pre-existing injuries, fatigue, or cramps do not warrant an injury time-out.
 A player can not call for a wipe if their hands become wet.
 They must bring it to the attention of the referee.
 If the referee allows a wipe, the player has ten seconds to wipe and return to the court.

 12) Players must show good sportsmanship on and off the courts during tournaments.
 The use of profanity towards a referee, line judge, opponent or tournament official is prohibited.
 Using profanity, fighting, throwing the ball away, breaking glass and other unsportsmanlike conduct can result in disqualification.
 Any player who is disqualified will automatically receive a minimum suspension of one year and will not be allowed to play in any N.Y.H.A. tournaments during that time.

 13) All games will be single elimination.
 There will be no buy-backs in any tournament games.